vinatic/Dotfiles/README.md

 [👉 Reddit Post](https://www.reddit.com/r/unixporn/comments/1hw6ur3/hyprland_are_we_fabricating_yet_wip/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)

 > [!WARNING]
-> The main branch is experimental, as I'm always making changes.
+> The main branch is experimental, as Axenide is always making changes.
 >
 > Please refer to the [stable branch](https://github.com/Axenide/Dotfiles/tree/stable) if you want to use it.